aidatorajiro/yumegame/README.md

 ## Requirements for the development environment

 Linux is required.
 Note that only Arch Linux with XFCE4 is tested.
-(Devastating changes may come into some of these packages in the future especially Blender API change and Arch Linux has so-called rolling-release-system, so I'm considering a way to retain package versions (Nix or Flatpak?))
+(Devastating changes may come into some of these packages in the future especially Blender API change and Arch Linux has so-called rolling-release-system and haskell version management is kinda messy, so I'm considering a way to retain package versions (Nix or Flatpak?))

 ```
 blender